70th Cannes Film Festival: Colin Farrell front and centre

 Now in Lanthimos’s The Killing Of A Sacred Deer Farrell stars with Nicole Kidman in another competition film, about a teenage boy forming a sinister friendship with a surgeon, that could cause a similar sensation.

-There’s another excitement on the television front.
+There’s more excitement on the television front too.
 After premiering Twin Peaks: Fire Walk With Me at the Festival in 1992 David Lynch returns to the Croisette with his revitalized Twin Peaks television series again starring Kyle MacLachlan as Dale Cooper.

 In his Paris address Cannes artistic director Thierry Fremaux told the crowd he had been keen to invite as many of the Cannes fraternity of filmmakers to the event as he could.

-So it’s no surprise to find two-time Palme d’Or winner Michael Haneke (The White Ribbon, Amour) competing with Happy End, a genre film starring Jean-Louis Trintignant (from Amour) and Isabelle Huppert.
-So we can see which man Huppert might stick her knife into this time after the wonderful Elle, which closed the festival last year.
-Her co-star Matthieu Kassovitz (Amelie) might be a likely candidate.
+So it’s no surprise to find two-time Palme d’Or winner Michael Haneke (The White Ribbon, Amour) competing with Happy End, a genre film starring Jean-Louis Trintignant (from Amour) and Isabelle Huppert, whose wonderful Elle closed the festival last year.

+After his success with Carol, Todd Haynes returns to Cannes with Wonderstruck, his third film starring Julianne Moore after Safe and Far From Heaven.

 Francois Ozon whose stunning World War Two drama, Frantz, is coming to local cinemas, will compete with L’Amant Double, an erotic Hitchcockian thriller starring Jacqueline Bisset.
 Nude photos of the two younger leads Marine Vacth et Jeremie Renier adorn French websites, so it’s sure to capture our attention.